simaysanli/employee-service/README.md

 - I would have improved kafka implementation.
 - I would have added tests for security and kafka implementation.
 - I would have implemented front-end part to enhance user experience.
+-
+##### Additional Notes
+- Secret key was added in JwtServices for local tests.
+I know that I shouldn't push secret key to the repository.